oracle/python-oracledb/doc/src/user_guide/aq.rst

 Dequeuing Messages
 ==================

-Dequeuing is performed similarly.
-To dequeue a message call the method :meth:`~Queue.deqone()` as shown in the examples below.
+Dequeuing is performed similarly as shown in the examples below.
 This returns a :ref:`MessageProperties <msgproperties>` object containing the message payload and related attributes.

 **Dequeuing RAW Payloads**

+To dequeue a message, call the method :meth:`Queue.deqone()` or :meth:`AsyncQueue.deqone()`.
+For example:

 .. code-block:: python